 - Networking information (IP address).
-In the case of Windows systems, or with NIC cards managed with NetworkManager, only the first NIC is taken into consideration.
-Note that if the first card is static, it will be changed to DHCP. - SSH keys.
+In the case of Windows systems, or with NIC cards managed with NetworkManager, only the first NIC is taken into consideration. - SSH keys.
 You will need to manually add the ssh keys to the install profile.